eugenebaraka/Decision-Trees/README.md

 # Machine Learning for Beginners

-## This is a list of notebooks that will help you get started with machine learning
+## A list of notebooks I am using to revise the most commonly used machine learning algorithms

 In this repository, you will find notebooks to help you get started with machine learning.
 Note that this is a beginner's guide, so only fundamental concepts will be covered.
 The Data used for each notebook is within each model's directory.